-We do not have a formal policy with regard to the adjustment or recovery of bonus payments if it is determined, at a future date, that the relevant performance measures upon which the payments are based are restated or adjusted.
+We do not have a formal policy with regard to the adjustment or recovery of incentive payments if it is determined, at a future date, that the relevant performance measures upon which the payments are based are restated or adjusted.
 We have not had this situation arise, and if it were to arise, we would expect to make an evaluation at that time based upon the circumstances and the role of each individual executive in the events that gave rise to the restatement or adjustment.
-We expect to review this and establish a formal policy in 2011 once the Securities and Exchange Commission has issued final rules relating to clawbacks.
+We expect to review this and establish a formal policy once the Securities and Exchange Commission has issued final clawback rules.

-Items Disregarded for Annual and Long-Term Bonus Calculations
+Items Disregarded for Annual Bonus and Long-Term Incentive Calculations

-Under normal circumstances, the Compensation Committee has no discretion to increase annual or long-term bonus payments, which are formula-driven based upon Company performance, and our program for the named executive officers does not provide for discretionary adjustments based upon individual performance.
-The Compensation Committee has not adjusted, either upward or downward, any of the annual or long-term bonus payments to the named executive officers shown in the Summary Compensation Table from pay-outs calculated based upon the applicable formula.
-When determining bonus payments, consistent with Section 162(m) of the Internal Revenue Code, the Committee is required to disregard certain events that it determines to be unusual or non-recurring.
+Under normal circumstances, the Compensation Committee has no discretion to increase annual bonus or long-term incentive payments, which are formula-driven based upon Company performance, and our program for the named executive officers does not provide for discretionary adjustments based upon individual performance.
+The Compensation Committee has not adjusted, either upward or downward, any of the annual bonus or long-term incentive payments to the named executive officers shown in the Summary Compensation Table from pay-outs calculated based upon the applicable formula.
+When determining bonus and incentive payments, consistent with Section 162(m) of the Internal Revenue Code, the Committee is required to disregard certain events that it determines to be unusual or non-recurring.
 When establishing the targets, the Committee normally specifies certain items that it considers to be unusual or non-recurring, and these events, if they occur, are automatically excluded when calculating payments.
-For example, in recent years targets have excluded the effect of acquisitions or dispositions, any non-cash impairment charges, and changes in accounting and tax rules.
 All of the references in this Compensation Discussion and Analysis to target and actual performance levels refer to amounts after taking into consideration these adjustments.